 - Procurement and installation of a new 4m wide steel bow string arch footbridge

 - Demolition of the existing brick retaining wall to the north east of the bridge and the removal of the embankment in front of the newly installed sheet piled wall

-- Construction of 2 no. additional running lanes between Far Lane and Reddish Lane to continue the duality of Hyde Road (main scheme objective)
+- Construction of two additional running lanes between Far Lane and Reddish Lane to continue the duality of Hyde Road (main scheme objective)

 - Creation of an extra-wide north footway and verge for future cycleway provision

 - Diversion of gas / water / electric / BT services from existing to proposed footway in the North.
 This is to be completed by Manchester City Council direct with each utility company via a Joint Utility Trench (JUT)